-The contents of this appendix have been moved to QA3 Approval of New Programmes of Study, where all of the same information is provided to support the design of programmes in the context of the NFAAR-HY.
-The appendix was entitled: Examples of programme structures, and included figures showing Parts and stages in typical Honours Year programmes, and Equivalent parts and stages in full-time and part-time programmes.
+The contents of this appendix have been moved to QA3 Approval of New Programmes of Study, where all of the same information is provided to support the design of programmes in the context of the NFAAR-PGT.
+The appendix was entitled: Examples of programme structures, and included figures showing Stages in typical full-time Master programmes, and Equivalent parts and stages in full-time and part-time programmes.